adlnet/xAPI-Spec/xAPI.md

 considered to be an attempt, a session, or could span multiple Activities.
 There is no expectation that completing an Activity ends a registration.
 Nor is a registration necessarily confined to a single Agent.

-The Registration id is also used when storing documents within the State resource, e.g. for bookmarking.
-Normally the same registration id is used for requests to both the Statement and State resources relating to the same learning experience.
+The Registration is also used when storing documents within the State resource, e.g. for bookmarking.
+Normally the same Registration is used for requests to both the Statement and State resources relating to the same learning experience.

 <a name="contextActivities"/>